Kairos (album)

-Kairos is the twelfth studio album by the Brazilian metal band Sepultura.
+Kairos is the twelfth studio album by Brazilian heavy metal band Sepultura.
 It was released on June 24, 2011 by independent German record label Nuclear Blast Records.
 This is the band's first release on the label, marking their first album not released on SPV/Steamhammer since 2001's Nation.

 Background and recording

 On July 6, 2010, it was announced that Sepultura were signed with Nuclear Blast Records, and would release their first album for the label in 2011.

 By the end of 2010, the band had begun writing new material and entered the studio to begin recording their twelfth album with producer Roy Z (Judas Priest, Halford, Iron Maiden's Bruce Dickinson, Helloween).

 Recording sessions for Kairos took place from December 2010 to March 2011 at Trama Studios in São Paulo, Brazil, the same studio where its 2009 predecessor A-Lex was recorded.

 On March 1, 2011, it was announced that Sepultura had completed recording their album, which was tentatively due in May 2011.

 Days after the album was finished, Sepultura announced on March 4, 2011 that the album would be called Kairos and would be released around that late spring or early summer.
 Kairos was Sepultura's last album recorded with drummer Jean Dolabella, as he left the band five months after its release.